UoMResearchIT/r-tidyverse-digital-humanities/index.md

 The slide deck used in this course can be found [here](https://mawds.github.io/r-novice-gapminder/slides/).

 The goal of this lesson is to teach novice programmers to use R for data analysis.
 R is commonly used in many scientific disciplines for statistical analysis and its array of third-party packages greatly extend its usefulness.
-The emphasis of these materials is to give attendees a strong foundation in the fundamentals of R, and to teach best practices for scientific computing.
+The emphasis of these materials is to give attendees a strong foundation in the fundamentals of R, and to teach good practices for scientific computing.

-Note that this workshop will focus on teaching the fundamentals of the programming language R, and will not teach statistical analysis.
+Note that this workshop will focus on teaching the fundamentals of the programming language R for data analyis, and does not teach statistical techniques such as regression.

 The course focuses on using the [tidyverse](https://www.tidyverse.org) for data analysis, rather than base R.